emqx/emqx-docs/en_US/deploy/install-macOS-ce.md

 # Install EMQX Open Source on macOS

-This page guides you on installing and starting the EMQX Open Source edition on macOS with a zip file.
+This page guides you on installing and starting the EMQX Open Source edition on macOS.

-Supported versions:
+The supported versions are:

 - macOS 14
 - macOS 13

-The instructions below will take macOS 13 as an example to illustrate how to download the latest version of EMQX.
-If you want to install a different version or in a different system, visit the [EMQX Deployment page](https://www.emqx.com/en/try?product=broker).
+For installation on other systems or to install other versions, visit the [EMQX Open Source download site](https://www.emqx.com/en/downloads-and-install/broker).

 ## Install EMQX with Homebrew